youngjeong46/asl-translator/README.md

 ## Future Works

 I plan on converting the Python script into an iPhone app that achieves the same: translate live gesture into English text.
 Although it doesn't have an actual video chat capabilities, it will allow for more data collection and increase the model's robustness.

+I also want to consider developing an app that lives on AWS Cloud.